How Speech Therapy Can Help Post-Concussion Syndrome | Cognitive FX

 But which one is right for you?
 In this post, we’ll explain:

-Note: If you’re experiencing symptoms that won’t go away after a concussion, we can help.
+If you’re experiencing symptoms that won’t go away after a concussion, we can help.
 On average, our patients improve by 75% after treatment.
-To learn about diagnosis and treatment options, sign up for a free consultation.
+To learn about diagnosis and treatment options, schedule a consultation.

 SPECT stands for “single photon emission computed tomography.”
 That’s a mouthful, so here’s what it translates to: